-Class participation is essential for success in (Un)Common Read courses.
-Students will therefore be evaluated on participation in classroom discussions.
-Each discussion session will be worth up to 5 points.
+Class participation is essential for success in the (Un)Common Read.
+Students will therefore be evaluated on participation in classroom discussions, each discussion worth up to 5 points.
 The following rubric will be used for grading:

 0 points = unexcused absence.